Althro/A-Khats-Life/README.md

 To remove the letterbox effect:
 - Press [Shift+Enter] to open the ENB menu
-- In the right tab called Shader parameters, there is a section called `ENBPOSTPASS.FX`.
+- In the right tab called Shader parameters, there is a section called `ENBEFFECT.FX`.
 Select it to open it.
 - Scroll down to letterbox and disable it.
 - Press the save configuration button.
 - You have now disabled letterbox and can press [shift+enter] to return to game.